Bira/octopus-carnival/_drafts/wir-mm-4e-spider.md

 Predictably, drow love spiders and frequently train them or control them through magic to serve in all the same capacities someone on the surface would use a dog, horse, or drake for.
-Kobolds and goblins might also employ them if they're one of the locally available fauna.
+Kobolds and goblins might also employ them if they're part of the locally available fauna.

 ## The Numbers